carlomilanesi/software-ideas/UI.md

     * it is pressed;
     * it is clicked (i.e. pressed and released inside of it).
   * **No debounce**: If a single-click on a widget has a behavior, but the user wrongly or accidentally does a double-click, the operation is performed twice, i.e. there is no debounce interval.
-  * **Immediate enabling**: When a window or a widget is shown or it is moved or it is enabled, it is immediately active, and so the user can click on it when meaning to click on another widget that was in that position some milliseconds before.
+  * **Immediate enabling**: When a window or a widget is shown or it is moved, it is immediately active, and so the user can click on it when meaning to click on another widget that was in that position some milliseconds before.
+Instead, every widget should be disabled for a short time, when it appears or it is moved.
   * **Unclear disabling**: If a widget is disabled, it does not look as disabled.
   * **Unclear disabling reason**: If a widget is disabled, there is no way to know why it is disabled, and how to enable it.
-* Regarding long operations
+* **Regarding long operations**
   * **No short-time processing feedback**.
 If an operation takes some time (say, more than 200 ms), there is no way to know whether such an operation is still running or it is done.
   * **Regarding long-time processing feedback**: If an operation takes a long time (say, more than 4 seconds), there is no way to do this:
     * **No "stuck" feedback**: To know whether the current operation is proceeding or it is stuck forever.